93jy/quartz/content/notes/The Smartest Guys in the Room.md

 - p161: Enron's stakeholder management: they needed help from accountants, lawyers, credit rating agencies, banks, investment banks to carry out their machinations and all the off-balance sheet debt.
 - p162: The banks
 	- Lending, though the most fundamental of banking activities, had devolved into a low-profit, low-margin enterprise, while investment banking, with outsized *fees*, was one of the most profitable endeavours ever.
 Enron, with their complex deals and keenness to close them fast, were one of the banks' most profitable customers
+- p251 Mark, like Skilling, believed that talent outweighed experience, and in Enron's world, talent meant thirty-somethings with MBAs from all the best business schools.
+What did it matter that they didn't know a thing about water?
+They were smart; they would figure it out.
+- p251 Mark *had* to take Azurix public; otherwise the company would soon be out of cash.
+It was a very risky move, especially in a stock market that had zero patience.
+After a public offering, the brand-new company would be naked, forced to reveal itself four times a year, like every other publicly traded corporation.
+- p261 It was astonishing that two high-ranking executives, working for the same company, sitting on the same board, and evaluating the same business, could come to such wildly varying conclusions.
+It spoke volumes about the murkiness of Enron's numbers, about the way this company viewed earnings and margins and all the other financial benchmarks by which we gauge American corporations.
+It also said a great deal about the inability of top executives at Enron to work together or even cooperate. *Everything was perception; nothing was real.*
+- p305 Conventional hedges work only for highly liquid assets, like large-cap stocks or corporate bonds, where derivatives traders can make money by writing lots of such "insurance".
+If not you will never find a counterparty to take the other side of the hedge; the chance of losing money is too high.
+But Enron wasn't really hedging against a true economic loss; rather, it was using the Raptors to hedge against an *accounting* loss...
+Which amounted to tapping the value of its own shares (just covering losses in one pocket by taking money from another pocket).
+"Hedging risk with itself".